 The independent review of the Police Division should focus on the Headquarters functions needed to implement the SGF, as well as departmental priorities, and, on that basis, assess how the Police Division should be structured and staffed in order to deliver those functions.

-DPKO is requesting ISSAT support to participate in and provide secretariat support to the work of the panel undertaking the independent review.
+DPKO is requesting ISSAT to participate in and provide secretariat support to the work of the panel undertaking the independent review.

-Support to legal aid has been at the core of MINUSTAH’s engagement in the rule of law sector since 2007 to help increase stability and security in the country.
-In particular, the Mission has been working with other international partners to expand the establishment of the Bureaux d’Assistance Légale (BAL) across Haiti.
+Legal aid has been at the core of the engagement of the United Nations Stabilization Mission in Haiti (MINUSTAH) in the rule of law (RoL) sector since 2007 to help increase stability and security in the country.
+In particular, the Mission has been working with other international partners in order to expand the establishment of the Bureaux d’Assistance Légale (BAL) across Haiti.

-- provide legal assistance to indigent persons including those held in pre-trial detention;
+- Provide legal assistance to indigent persons including those held in pre-trial detention;

-- reduce the length of pre-trial detention;
+- Reduce the length of pre-trial detention;

-- reduce the level of violence and criminality in disadvantaged neighbourhoods;
+- Reduce the level of violence and criminality in disadvantaged neighbourhoods;

-- deliver civic education including the training of community leaders; and
+- Deliver civic education, including the training of community leaders; and

 Such a lessons learned study will feed into planning for the MINUSTAH transition and help to consolidate the legacy of the United Nations in developing the rule of law sector in Haiti.
-It will also help inform DPKO Headquarters, other United Nations peace operations and United Nations funds and programs regarding the approaches applied in Haiti.
+It will also help inform the DPKO Headquarters, other United Nations peace operations and United Nations funds and programs regarding the approaches applied in Haiti.